UWEnrollmentManagement/Person/README.md

 2. In any order:
   * Submit a pull request with a **failing** test that demonstrates the issue/feature.
   * Get acknowledgement/concurrence.
-3. Submit pull request that passes your test in (2).
+3. Revise your pull request to pass the test in (2).
 Include documentation, if appropriate.